sedol1339/files/abstracts.md

     - We consider 1-layer CNN with ReLU and take the same network with fixed weights as target function
     - We prove that with Gaussian input, there is a spurious local minimizer
-    - GD with weight normalization converges to global minimum or to this bad local minimum
+    - GD with weight normalization converges to global minimum or to bad local minimum
     - We see that GD dynamics has two phases: it starts off slow, but converges much faster after several iterations

+George, D., Lehrach, W., Kansky, K., Lázaro-Gredilla, M., Laan, C., Marthi, B., ...Phoenix, D. (2017).
+A generative vision model that trains with high data efficiency and breaks text-based CAPTCHAs.
+Science.
+Retrieved from https://www.cs.jhu.edu/~ayuille/JHUcourses/ProbabilisticModelsOfVisualCognition2019/Lec23/nov19lecture/GeorgeCAPCHAS.pdf

+    - We introduce a hierarchical probabilistic generative model called the Recursive Cortical Network (RCN)
+    - RCN incorporates message-passing based inference based on neuroscience insights
+    - RCN handles recognition, segmentation and reasoning
+    - To parse a scene, RCN maintains hierarchical graphs for object instances at multiple locations
+    - A backward pass can reject many object hypotheses that were falsely identified in the forward pass
+    - It outperforms DNNs on a scene text recognition benchmark while being 300-fold more data efficient
+    - It breaks the defense of modern text-based CAPTCHAs

 Gomez, A. N., Ren, M., Urtasun, R., & Grosse, R. B. (2017).
 The Reversible Residual Network: Backpropagation Without Storing Activations. arXiv, 1707.04585.
 Retrieved from https://arxiv.org/abs/1707.04585v1